Computer Modeling and Simulation

 The Associate in Science (A.S.) simulation specialization and Bachelor of Science (B.S.) simulation focus were created by Seminole State College in partnership with the National Center for Simulation and simulation industry experts working in the field.

 Students pursuing the Associate in Science (A.S.), Computer Programming and Analysis can select a specialization in simulation.
 This specialization teaches programming skills used in the video game and simulation industries.

 After earning the A.S. degree, students may continue their simulation education by enrolling in the B.S., Information Systems Technology.

-Starting in Fall Term 2019, students can select focused courses in simulation within the Bachelor of Science, Information Systems Technology (B.S.
+Starting in 2019-20, students can select focused courses in simulation within the Bachelor of Science, Information Systems Technology (B.S.
 I.S.T.) programming specialization.
 These courses will build upon the skills earned in the A.S., Computer Programming and Analysis.